dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/about-the-lib/releases/dnb-ui-lib/v7-info.md

 ## Heading changes

-The new naming of h1, h2 etc. is to make it more clear that [semantic use of headings](/uilib/usage/best-practices/for-typography#headings-and-styling) don't have to do anything the actually styling.
+The new naming of h1, h2, etc. is to make it more clear that [semantic use of headings](/uilib/usage/best-practices/for-typography#headings-and-styling) don't have to do anything the actual styling.
 Developers still too often don't care about the correct [leveling of headings](/uilib/usage/best-practices/for-typography#think-semantics-first), because of the visual prioritization.

 We hope with that change we embrace [better accessibility](/uilib/usage/accessibility/checklist).